agilentis/seo-services/README.md

 # seo-services-singapore
-This is a repository for codes that are used in SEO Services.
+This is a repository for codes that are used in [SEO Services](http://seoservicesmarketing.net/).
-Get high ranking in Google with SEO Services Singapore http://seoservicesmarketing.net/
+Get high ranking in Google with [SEO Services Singapore](http://seoservicesmarketing.net/).